 when $\Phi$ is the exact eigenstate of $\mathcal{H}_{\mathrm{TC}}$.
 While this is of course not true for an approximate $\Phi$, we can still approximately evaluate the total energy by $E_{\mathrm{TC}}$, which does not require $N$-dimensional integration.
 For example, when $\Phi$ is a single Slater determinant, $E_{\mathrm{TC}}$ can be calculated by 9-dimensional (three-body) integration.
 This is another great advantage of the TC method from the viewpoint of computational cost.
 However, accuracy of the approximation $E_{\mathrm{TC}} \simeq E$ should be carefully checked, which is one of the main objectives of this study.

-We also mention the biorthogonal formulation of the TC method, which we called the BiTC method.
-The BiTC method was applied to molecules~\cite{Ten-no2} and recently also to solids~\cite{TCMP2}.
-A detailed description of the BiTC method can be found in these literatures.
-In the BiTC method, we use left and right Slater determinants consisting of different one-electron orbitals: $X=\mathrm{det}[\chi_i(x_j)]$ and $\Phi=\mathrm{det}[\phi_i(x_j)]$, respectively, with the biorthogonal condition $\langle \chi_i | \phi_j \rangle = \delta_{i,j}$ and the normalization condition $\langle \phi_i | \phi_i \rangle = 1$.
-Then a one-body SCF equation becomes slightly different from Eq.~(\ref{eq:SCF}) in the sense that $\phi^*(x)$ are replaced with $\chi^*(x)$.
-The BiTC pseudoenergy is defined as,
+We also mention the biorthogonal formulation of the TC method, which we called the BITC method.
+The BITC method was applied to molecules~\cite{Ten-no2} and recently also to solids~\cite{TCMP2}.
+A detailed description of the BITC method can be found in these literatures.
+In the BITC method, we use left and right Slater determinants consisting of different one-electron orbitals: $X=\mathrm{det}[\chi_i(x_j)]$ and $\Phi=\mathrm{det}[\phi_i(x_j)]$, respectively, with the biorthogonal condition $\langle \chi_i | \phi_j \rangle = \delta_{i,j}$ and the normalization condition $\langle \phi_i | \phi_i \rangle = 1$.
+Then a one-body SCF equation becomes slightly different from Eq.~(\ref{eq:SCF}) as follows,